needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 This package contains two versions of Hybrid Renderer:

 * [Hybrid Renderer V1](#v1) is the hybrid rendering technology introduced in the [Megacity](https://unity.com/megacity) project and released in Unity 2019.1.
 It is no longer in active development.
-* [Hybrid Renderer V2](#v2) is the improved hybrid rendering technology introduced in Unity 2020.1.
+* [Hybrid Renderer V2](#v2) is a new experimental hybrid rendering technology introduced in Unity 2020.1.
 It provides better performance and an improved feature set.
 It is in active development.

 ## Compatibility and feature support